Homemade Hot Fudge Sauce

 Method

 1. In a saucepan, combine butter and milk over medium high heat.
-When butter is melted, add marshmallows.
+When butter is melted, add marshmallows and salt.
 Stir and cook until marshmallows are completely melted.

 2. Remove from heat and add chocolate chips.
 Stir mixture until chocolate melts, then add vanilla.